bimaguava/123-log/content/computer/python3.11-on-ubuntu-22.04-lts.md

     make
     sudo make altinstall
     sudo ldconfig /opt/Python-3.11.{version}

-if ll is ok, we're go to setup default Python for our system
+if all is ok, we're go to setup default Python for our system

-# Set
+# Setup

+After installation, were gonna select Python 3.11 path on

+> /opt/Python-3.11.0a7

+to create executable path to run **python** command on terminal

     sudo update-alternatives --install /usr/bin/python python /opt/Python-3.11.0a7/

-s
+After that, you can uninstall old version of python you run before and their python3-pip.
+Or just leaving that.